It’s an exciting but difficult time for change.

 Yep.
 Change what matters.

-For me, I’m trying to influence your financial future with my experiences and advice—and by teaching you how to be you with your money.
+For me, I’m trying to influence your financial future with my experiences and advice—and by teaching you how to manage your money in the best way for you.

 That’s what matters; helping you get a better hold of your finances your way so you can live your life to the fullest.

-This is where my energy should be focused.
+This is where I should be focusing my energy.
 This is what will be insanely valuable for others and not just for me.

 Helping you is way more important than trying to figure out how to influence Disney to change things so I can have a better vacation.

 If I’m able to help people change their financial present and future for the better, then that is more meaningful to me than even a thousand Disney trips.

 So what happens when we apply this to other areas of life?

 What happens when we decide to make meaningful changes to our money, mindsets, business, habits, or even our diets?